(Revised 23 Feb 2016)

 Here’s the theory on which this is based.
 (I have seen no proof of this, other than the increased PageRank of sub-pages of a site after setting up a silo system):

 What happens when you have a big menu on your home page with, say, 100 links to pages in your site, is that the PageRank coming to your site from Google is cut up into 100 pieces and distributed to all 100 links.
-Google says they give more weight to text links than menu links, but I’m not certain that’s true.
+Google says they give more weight to text links than menu links, and I’m fairly sure that’s true.

 What happens if you link TWICE to certain pages (from a top menu and a bottom menu, say)?
 Well, then you’re just wasting precious PageRank — Google only counts the first link for PageRank purposes.
 It still divides by 100 (if that’s the number of links from your home page) but it only passes PageRank once — a little bit gets “leaked” or wasted, then, for every double-link you have on your home page.

-But those big navigation menus are important pieces of your human interface for your site.
-You don’t want to get rid of them entirely.
-But how can you focus the PageRank down to your “silos” and still have those god-awful big menu systems?
+So, how can you focus the PageRank down to your “silos” and still have those awful, huge menu systems?
 I’ll tell you in a minute….

 We’ve achieved very good rankings for several websites, and increased the PageRank of their main sub-pages, by putting the main pages they want to rank for at Google, as the only VISIBLE (to Google) links from the home page.
 That’s just one step of the silo process, which I’ll outline in full below.